rennokki/laravel-aws-eb/README.md

 - HTTP to HTTPS support
 - Nginx configuration support

+# Updating

+The repo works with semantic versioning, so please check the [Releases](../../releases) page for latest updates & changes.

 # Installation

 Clone the repo and drop the `.ebextensions` and `.platform` folders in your root project.